BOCK-AI/BAVT/README.md

     git clone https://github.com/BOCK-AI/BAVT/
     cd BAVT
     ```
-    Now we must navigate to the right branch on terminal: this command is used for seeing All the existing Branches in the GutHub repo.
+    Now we must navigate to the right branch on terminal: this command is used for seeing All the existing Branches in the GitHub repo.
     ```
     git branch -a
     ```